PertySlick/surgery-podcast-app/sprint-review-2.md

     - [x] Produces examples of alternative designs or concepts
     - [ ] Product Owner has reviewed and rejected or selected ideas
   - **Developers**
-    - Tim Roush (@PertySlick)
+    - Tim Roush (PertySlick)
   - **Progress and Notes**
     - Research was done on other podcast related sites as well as some UX/UI informational sites.
 New alternative design rough draft created with mobile users in mind as well as reducing clicks while improving navigation.
-Client will be reviewing Wednesday 11/01/17. - @PertySlick
+Client will be reviewing Wednesday 11/01/17. - PertySlick
   - **User Testing**
     - A small group of users familiar with podcast use performed some testing on the rough draft.
 Color scheme was not well accepted but from what they could tell without full functionality, the design seemed intuitive and manageable for mobile use.

 ### Files Created / Modified

 - [XMLParser.php](https://github.com/PertySlick/surgery-podcast-app/blob/master/classes/XmlParser.php)
-  - Created/modified by: Nathan Strand (@NStrand42)
+  - Created/modified by: Nathan Strand (NStrand42)
-  - Peer reviewed by: Tim Roush (@PertySlick)
+  - Peer reviewed by: Tim Roush (PertySlick)
 - [Operate.php](https://github.com/PertySlick/surgery-podcast-app/blob/master/dboperator.php)
-  - Created/modified by: Brent Taylor (@Brent253)
+  - Created/modified by: Brent Taylor (Brent253)
-  - Peer reviewed by: Tim Roush (@PertySlick)
+  - Peer reviewed by: Tim Roush (PertySlick)
 - File Group:
   - [styles.css](https://github.com/PertySlick/surgery-podcast-app/blob/master/css/styles.css)
   - [index.php](https://github.com/PertySlick/surgery-podcast-app/blob/master/index.php)